tomsoderlund/toms-guidebooks/JavaScript client.md

 		logMyErrors(e) // pass exception object to error handler }
 	finally {
 		// Code to be executed regardless of the try/catch result }

 ## Numbers & Math

+### Random

 	Math.random() // 0.0 to 1.0